gjwgit/azcv/STREET.md

 1340.0 747.0 1404.0 745.0 1410.0 832.0 1346.0 834.0,3
 ```

+Observations: Notice that the "NASIONAL 3" logo appears twice yet for
+one of them NASIONAL is picked up and for the other 3 is picked
+up.

 *Mark up Bounding Boxes for Text in Image*

 In this example the bounding boxes are captured into the text